feymanlee/laravel-sql-logger/README.md

 composer require feyman/laravel-sql-logger --dev
 ```

-in console to install this module (Notice `--dev` flag - it's recommended to use this package only for development).
+Please keep the `--dev` option. (it's recommended to use this package only for development).

 ## Configuration